microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 #### D3D12_BARRIER_LAYOUT_DIRECT_QUEUE_COPY_DEST

 Same as D3D12_BARRIER_LAYOUT_COPY_DEST except with optimizations specific for direct queues.
 Can only be used in barriers on direct queues.
+Can prevent costly, and unnecessary decompression on some layout transitions on resources with next access in a Direct queue.

 #### D3D12_BARRIER_LAYOUT_COMPUTE_QUEUE_COMMON